Managing Supplier Change

 Maintain Strategic Alignment

 Ensure that the supplier is aware of the priorities of the organization from a strategic level.
-This may involve the supplier changing service provision or priorities as a consequence of any movements.
+This may involve the supplier changing service provision or priorities as a consequence of any internal movements or changes.

 Monitor and adjust service provision to enhance the services being provided.
 This may be through the adoption of new services with the same supplier or just re-configuring existing processes to enhance the service delivery capability.

 Analyze performance in line with contractual obligations.
-Understand key metrics such as SLA’s and KPI’s.
+Understand key performance metrics such as SLA’s and KPI’s.
 Take corrective action where deviance in performance are identified and report back on the effectiveness of the measures.
+Escalate important issues or poor performance.
+Be prepared to walk away from the contract if service levels do not improve to the required standard.
+Reward strong performance with an extension to the contract or the adoption of additional services.

 Can we help?